andrestielau/web-of-hooks/README.md

 Run: `netstat -nlp | grep 3000`
 You'll see something like: `tcp6 0 0 :::3000 :::* LISTEN {PID}/web-of-hooks`
 Then run: `kill -9 {PID}`

+# Notes
+Why separate secret management from endpoint configuration?
+- Decoupled storage:
+  instead of salting, hashing, or alike and store secrets on the database, these can be stored in vault so that they're never exposed.
+- Reusability
+  since some clients might want to receive webhooks in different endpoints on the same server, they might also want to use the same secret.

+# Validation Process:
+- Using Authorized API Key, customer requests latest validation keys for endpoints
+- Whenever a customer endpoint receives a message, they can use the endpoint's key to